Ba'ath Party (Syrian-dominated faction): Organization

 The 1963 National Congress of the Party in Damascus advocated a far-left posture; proclaiming the party as the vehicle for socialist revolution and building a socialist society.
 Key Marxist programmes such as worker's control of economic production and collectivizing of agricultural lands were adopted.
 The party is organized along Leninist lines, a policy stemming back to Aflaq and Bitar's leadership before the split.
 The highest organ of the party is the Party Congress.
 The Congress elects a General Secretary and a National Command.
 Under the National Command there is a Regional Command for each state in which the party operates.
 The regions are divided into branches, which are divided into companies.
 A branch consists of two or more companies.
 A company comprises three to seven cells.
 Each cell has between three and seven members.

 In theory, the National Command of the party is the embryonic government for the entire Arab nation.
 The body comprises 21 members, half of whom are Syrian.
 In practice, the Syrian Regional Command is the more powerful institution inside the party.
 The Syrian Regional Command is the real political leadership in Syria; the power of the National Command has become more symbolic than real.
 A seat in National Command has become a sinecure, an honorary post given to Syrian politicians as they retire from active political life.
 Hafez al-Assad rarely had time to attend National Command meetings.
-Instead, he appointed Vice President for Party Affairs Zuhayr Mashariqa or Abd al-Halim Khaddam to represent him at National Command meetings.
+Instead, he appointed Vice President for Party Affairs Zuhayr Masharqa or Abd al-Halim Khaddam to represent him at National Command meetings.
 In theory, the National Command could conduct proselytism and form new Regional Commands across the Arab world and support weaker Regional Commands, but Syrian policymakers have curtailed that capacity.